tribixbite/awesome/README.md

 *   [allartprotocol/unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet) - The First Open-Source Unity-Solana Wallet with NFT support
 *   [furkandeveloper/EasyCronJob](https://github.com/furkandeveloper/EasyCronJob) - This repository provides easy cron job to your application on IHostedService.
 *   [MonkeDAO/observer](https://github.com/MonkeDAO/observer) - A command-line tracking tool for Solana-based NFT marketplaces and a metadata scraper for Metaplex protocol.
+*   [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file
+*   [JumpmanSr/BailOutMode](https://github.com/JumpmanSr/BailOutMode) - BailOutMode, a Beat Saber mod that automatically switches to no fail instead of ending a song.
+*   [Assistant/ModAssistant](https://github.com/Assistant/ModAssistant) - Simple Beat Saber Mod Installer
+*   [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress one or several file(s) using the context menu in windows explorer.
+*   [evilC/AutoHotInterception](https://github.com/evilC/AutoHotInterception) - An AutoHotkey wrapper for the Interception driver
+*   [KyleJFischer/SpartanController](https://github.com/KyleJFischer/SpartanController) - Control your computer via a text file.
+I recommend a command from IFTTT to update the text file.

 ## Elm